 This notebook comes in dot, grid, and blank templates and offers a variety of covers and accessories.
 The Rocketbook is consistently rated as one of the best digital notepads.

 One downside of the Rocketbook tablet is that it requires special paper, which can be a hassle to buy (stick with Amazon and look for a discount).

 However, you will get plenty of uses out of the 36 pages that are included.
 According to the manufacturer, the pages are reusable, but only for a limited time – around 5-20 uses.

 The Rocketbook Smart Reusable Notebook is a great option for those looking for a digital notepad that’s reusable.

 Do you want the feel of writing on paper but the convenience of a digital notebook?
-Reviewers have said the Rocketbook strikes the perfect balance!
+When it comes to best digital notepads, reviewers have said the Rocketbook strikes the perfect balance!

 Discover everything you need to take your handwritten notes beyond paper.
 At the heart of the Smart Writing Set is the Smart Notebook with its classic Moleskine shape and ivory-colored pages, along with the redesigned Smart Pen and Notes App.

 With an instant digital copy of every page, these tools amplify the benefits of handwriting and help take your projects to the next level.

 - Moleskine design